mcmonkeyprojects/sd-dynamic-thresholding/README.md

 ### Concept

-Extension for the [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that enables a way to use higher CFG Scales without color issues.
+Extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that enables a way to use higher CFG Scales without color issues.

 This works by clamping latents between steps.
 You can read more [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/3962) or [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/3268) or [this tweet](https://twitter.com/Birchlabs/status/1582165379832348672).